 - Chlorine: (from a Salt System/Tablets/Shock) sanitizes your water and keeps it clear. see about Salt Water below

-- Backwash: Keeping your filter clean allows water to flow.
+- Backwash (or Disassemble & Clean): Keeping your filter clean allows water to flow.
+Over time as a filter does its job it gets clogged up (and especially from new construction or when you first open your pool for the season).
 A clogged filter leads to high pressure & low water flow, and then heaters and salt generators stop working.

 - Spin Valve in Same Direction to BACKWASH